perfectyorg/perfecty-push-wp/README.txt

 will be optional and recommended only for better performance.
 The supported PHP version will start from `7.2+`.

+This plugin uses the [Chart.js](https://www.chartjs.org/) library for the admin stats charts.

 == Installation ==

 ## Perfecty Push installation